brombal/stylix-docs/markdown/basics.md

 ## Dynamic styles

-Of course, styles don't need to be fixed, static values:
+Of course, styles don't need to be fixed, static values.
+Just like any other props, the values can come from a component's state, prop values, or any other variable.
+In the following example, a dropdown value is stored in a state variable, which is used to set the color of the text below it:

 ```tsx-render
 import $ from 'stylix';